Firesphere/silverstripe-solr-search/docs/05-Customisation.md

 If you have a custom path, all files from the Solr version you choose, _need_ to exist in this folder!

 This includes the `extras` folder, in it's entirety.

+It is suggested to copy the entire `Solr` folder to your own application and alter what you need in there, leaving everything else untouched.
+This will save you the hassle of making sure everything is in place.